pulumi/pulumi/developer-docs/architecture/type-system.md

 ### Secrets

-An `Output<T>` may be makred as secret if its concrete value contains sensitive information.
+An `Output<T>` may be marked as secret if its concrete value contains sensitive information.

 If a value of type `Output<T>` is secret, the result of any computation that depends on